CodyPhelps93/CodyPhelps93.github.io/index.md

 **Lessons Learned, Challeges, and Feedback**
 This was a fun and challenging enhancment as I developed it using a framework I've never used before.
 I wanted to learn how Blazor worked and to see a different style of component based building.
 I wanted this to resemble a simple dashboard in which the user could easily intake and remove animals one a single screen.
 One of the challenges I faced was how can I get rid of some of the need for all the different user input.
 To solve this issue I decided it would be a good option to have the user have different options and to use a date selector when entering some of the data.
 This took out 99% of user typed input which helps to reduce any type of injection attacks and helps to cut down on user input validation.
 This also makes it easier on the user so they can just select the information that is needed.

+**Successfully demostrated outcomes:**
+- Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science
+  - Completed by incorporating the new GUI so that users have a way of looking at the data in visual form without using a CLI.
+- Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals (software engineering/design/database)
+  - Completed by incorporating the new DB with a brand-new GUI for users to be able to use.
+- Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources
+   - completed by adding an Input Validation Class to check user inputs for NoSQL injections.